top of page

 "Sex, Lies and Career-Ending Videotapes"

-Martin learns that Jim—the man chasing Lina—is actually her overprotective brother, who blackmails Martin into hiring him as a security guard.
-Meanwhile, Oscar pressures Jerry to befriend Martin in order to exploit his wealthy family.
+The mysterious man who has been following Lina finally catches up with her in Los Angeles.
+But after discovering the duo's success, he changes tactics and blackmails Martin into hiring him as a personal security guard.
+Meanwhile, Oscar pressures Jerry to befriend Martin in order to exploit his wealth.
 As Martin’s celebrity status reaches new heights with a documentary and major collaborations, Jerry unexpectedly develops a genuine friendship with his former rival.
-When Oscar exposes Jerry’s embarrassing past as an adult film performer, tensions explode and a public scandal threatens to derail Martin’s rise.
+When Uncle Oscar exposes Jerry’s embarrassing past as an adult film performer, tensions explode and a public scandal threatens to derail everything.

 Ep.
 8